bradparker/bradparker.com/content/posts/2019-04-20-getting-close-to-the-conceptual-metal.md

   = NonEmpty (Product a (List a))
 ```

 When Sussman chalked up that pair made of nothing but "hot air" he attributed the encoding to [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church).
-After learning that many other types can be made from pair-like things and either-like things I wondered if there existed a Church encoding for _Either_.
+Appreciating that many other types can be made from pair-like things and either-like things I wondered if there existed a Church encoding for _Either_.
 After all, with _Either_ and _Pair_ it sure seemed like I'd be able to construct anything else I needed.
-I found Church encodings for lots of other interesting things, like [_Bool_](https://en.wikipedia.org/wiki/Church_encoding#Church_Booleans) and [_Nat_](https://en.wikipedia.org/wiki/Church_encoding#Church_numerals), but not _Either_.
+I found Church encodings for lots of other interesting things, like [booleans](https://en.wikipedia.org/wiki/Church_encoding#Church_Booleans) and [natural numbers](https://en.wikipedia.org/wiki/Church_encoding#Church_numerals), but nothing quite like _Either_.

 Eventually I'd happen across [Scott encoding](https://oxij.org/paper/ExceptionallyMonadic/ExceptionallyMonadic.xetex.pdf#24), named for [Dana Scott](https://en.wikipedia.org/wiki/Dana_Scott) to whom it is attributed.
 It's very interesting, and the topic of this post.